astralisone/astralis-agency-server/README.md

 - github  auto deploy on pr merge

+### Connecting With SSH
+use the astralis-server.pem and conect using the ubuntu user

 ### Contributing
 If you'd like to contribute to this project, please follow these guidelines: